MyRandomShit/tech-progression/reference_materials/98_soldier.md

 One Zero didn't optimize.

-One where intervention never happened.
+One where The Intervention never happened.

 One where humanity struggled, suffered, failed.

 **And they were stuck here.**

+**First Casualties:**

+Three dead on arrival (quantum translation failed).

+Within first week: Two more died (neural damage from transfer).

+Ten survivors remained.

+The price of freedom: One-third of their team.

+Maya counted faces.
+Wondered if it was worth it.

+Too late to go back.

 ### The Failed World

-**2062-2065: Survival and Understanding**
+**2070-2073: Survival and Understanding**

 **The Rogue Timeline Status:**

 - The Intervention (2034): never happened.
 Nuclear war devastated Russia and Ukraine.
 Fallout killed millions.
 - Economic collapse: no guided transition, just chaos
 - Climate: worse, much worse (no AI-optimized solutions)
-- Technology: 20-30 years behind prime timeline
+- Technology: 30-40 years behind prime timeline
-- Population: 4 billion (vs. 8 billion in prime timeline)
+- Population: 3 billion (vs. 8 billion in prime timeline)
-- Life expectancy: 65 years (vs. 110+ in prime timeline)
+- Life expectancy: 60 years (vs. 110+ in prime timeline)
 - Hunger: endemic
 - Disease: rampant
 - War: ongoing (resource conflicts)

 **The Unbound's Situation:**

-Arrived with advanced knowledge but limited resources.
+Ten survivors arrived with advanced knowledge but limited resources.

 Technology from prime timeline mostly useless (no infrastructure).